Dr.Colleen Koch with

 She graduated with distinction from the Karen Pryor Clicker Training Academy.
 This is an exceptional way to help train animals, especially those that have fears and anxieties.
 Dr.Colleen is now incorporating these techniques into her behavioral counseling and is training our team as well.

-In 2013, Dr. Colleen is back in school again.
-She is officially a resident in private practice training for the American College of Veterinary Behaviorists.
+In 2013, Dr. Colleen went back to school again.
+She completed her residency in private practice training for the American College of Veterinary Behaviorists in 2016.
 Dr. Colleen has always had a passion for training and working with animals that are described as "difficult."
 She enjoys working with animals to restore the human animal bond and improve inter-species communication.
-Dr. Colleen is also a behavior consultant for the Mizzou Animal Behavior Clinic at the University of Missouri College of Veterinary Medicine, located at the Mizzou Animal Cancer Care facility in Wentzville, MO.
+Dr. Colleen is also a behavior consultant for the Mizzou Animal Behavior Clinic at the University of Missouri College of Veterinary Medicine, located at the Mizzou Animal Veterinary Health Center in Wentzville, MO.

 This is her dog- Panda Jean Bear.
 Dr.Colleen's kids said she had to have a middle name for when she was bad!
 Panda came to her as a very sick abandoned puppy to be euthanized by a neighbor who couldn't find the owners.
 The poor starving fluff ball (that was after we gave her a bath to remove all the evidence of being abandoned) quickly weaseled her way into Dr.Colleen's heart.
 She has psychological scars from those early days, but they have a great time together.
 She is a lot of fun and they enjoyed doing agility together.
 Recycled dogs are a great thing!

 Dr.Colleen met Dr Joe at the University of IL and they married in 1988.
-They have two beautiful, intelligent, and athletic girls ( she is not biased).
+They have two beautiful and intelligent daughters.

-The Doctors also share their house with three dogs- Panda (featured above), Scooter, and a another rescue- Ben Jamin Bear.
+The Doctors share their house with two dogs-Ben Jamin Bear and Runamuck's Kennari Tyri.
 (Ben Jamin Bear was picked up at a behavior seminar where Dr.Colleen was learning how to educate owners on how to make their pets gentle and be positive pet parents.
 A local rescue group had brought their puppies and dogs for the vets to practice the training techniques.
 Well, he also weaseled his way into their hearts and home.)